-Figure 6.15 Bluetooth disconnection warning
+Figure 6.16 Bluetooth disconnection warning

-6.6 Disconnecting the T-P23
+6.6 Disconnecting the T-P22

-The T-P23 is connected to the live electricity network, only authorised personnel, trained in working on such systems should undertake this work.
+The T-P22 is connected to the live electricity network, only authorised personnel, trained in working on such systems should undertake this work.
 It must be ensured that all the correct live-line working precautions are taken before connecting the unit.

-If the TRIGGER LED is illuminated, at least one trigger event has been recorded.
+If the Trigger LED is illuminated, at least one trigger event has been recorded.
 It is recommended that the event is downloaded before disconnecting the unit.
 The unit should be disconnected in the following order:

+- Press the Modem Reset button item (4), Figure 3.1

 - Disconnect the red, yellow and blue leads

 - Disconnect the black lead

 - Disconnect the GSM antenna